huang15n/Android-Programming/android_lec2.md

 they are typically set to either match_parent or wrap_content

-match_parent view will be as big as its parent</li>
+match_parent view will be as big as its parent

-wrap_content view will be as big as its contents require</li>
+wrap_content view will be as big as its contents require